agarwalrohan189/Course-Registeration-System/README.md

-# jedi_project
+# Jedi Project
-small project for jedi program in flipkart internship
+small project for Jedi program in Flipkart internship.